 I've found articles I want to read.
 Now what?

-There are different ways to find an article once you retrieve a citation in the index:
+There are different ways to find an article once you retrieve a citation:

-- See if there is a link in the index you're using to a full-text article online and download it or e-mail it to yourself.
+- See if there is a link to to download the full-text article online and download it or e-mail it to yourself.

-- Click the FindIt@UArts icon to see if our library holds the journal title.
+- If you do not see the full-text option, click the FindIt@UArts icon to see if our library holds the journal title in print.
 FindIt@UArts will also tell you if the full-text article is available in a different database.

-- Use the interlibrary loan search tool, WorldCat, to request materials not owned by the UArts Libraries or to see what other libraries have the title you need.
+- Use the interlibrary loan search tool, WorldCat, to request materials not owned by the University Libraries, or to see what other area libraries have the title you need.